 Click on graph for larger image.

-Investment in multimerchandise shopping structures (malls) peaked in 2007 and is unchanged year-over-year.
+Investment in multimerchandise shopping structures (malls) peaked in 2007 and was down slightly year-over-year in Q1.
 The vacancy rate for malls is still very high, so investment will probably stay low for some time.

 The second graph is for Residential investment components as a percent of GDP.
 According to the Bureau of Economic Analysis, RI includes new single family structures, multifamily structures, home improvement, Brokers’ commissions and other ownership transfer costs, and a few minor categories (dormitories, manufactured homes).

-Home improvement was the top category for five consecutive years following the housing bust ... but now investment in single family structures has been back on top for the three years and will probably stay there for a long time.
+Home improvement was the top category for five consecutive years following the housing bust ... but now investment in single family structures has been back on top for the last four years and will probably stay there for a long time.

 However - even though investment in single family structures has increased from the bottom - single family investment is still very low, and still below the bottom for previous recessions as a percent of GDP.
 I expect further increases over the next few years.

-Investment in home improvement was at a $195 billion Seasonally Adjusted Annual Rate (SAAR) in Q1 (about 1.1% of GDP), and is up 11.8% year-over-year.
+Investment in home improvement was at a $243 billion Seasonally Adjusted Annual Rate (SAAR) in Q1 (about 1.2% of GDP).
+Home improvement spending has been solid.